alexpevzner/sane-airscan/sane-airscan.5.md

     ip    = 192.168.0.1    ; blacklist by address
     ip    = 192.168.0.0/24 ; blacklist the whole subnet

-Note, model and network names come from DNS-SD, WS-Discovery doesn't provide this information.
-For filtering by model/network name to work, Avahi must be enabled and device must be discoverable via DNS-SD (not necessarily as a scanner, it's enough if WSD scanner is discoverable as a printer via DNS-SD).
+Network names come from DNS-SD, WS-Discovery doesn't provide this information.
+For filtering by network name to work, Avahi must be enabled and device must be discoverable via DNS-SD (not necessarily as a scanner, it's enough if WSD scanner is discoverable as a printer via DNS-SD).

 Blacklisting only affects automatic discovery, and doesn't affect manually configured devices